 And more forward-thinking investment banks and fund managers are increasingly using some of these techniques to bring on board top talent.

 The use of calligraphy is making a comeback.
-Firms like the old SG Warburg and Mercury Asset Management would often use handwriting analysis to gain insights into the personality of a candidate.
+Going back, firms like the old SG Warburg and Mercury Asset Management would often use handwriting analysis to gain insights into the personality of a candidate.
 Interestingly, this method is said to have been introduced into Warburg as old Sigmund himself is believed to have enjoyed a very close and longstanding relationship with a woman who ran a company which provided handwriting analysis for corporates.

 Now many firms are also using the signs of the zodiac to identify top talent.
 An Aries, for example, is a can-do person, someone born under Cancer will usually make a good team player, whereas a Scorpio will generally be straight-talking and might not always get on well with others.